What is a myelogram?

-- Be sure to tell your healthcare provider or the radiologist if you have ever had a
+Tell your healthcare provider or the radiologist if you have ever had a reaction to

-- Make sure your healthcare provider has a list of all medicines (prescribed and over-the-counter)
+Give your healthcare provider a list of all prescribed and over-the-counter medicines,

 and all herbs, vitamins, and supplements that you are taking.

-- If the procedure is done on an outpatient basis, you may be asked to stay in the hospital
+If you have the procedure as an outpatient, you may be asked to stay in the hospital

-for several hours afterwards.
-You should plan to have another person drive you home.
+for several hours afterward.
+Plan to have another person drive you home.

 What happens during a myelogram?